 Airtel, Vodafone Idea remove cap on free outgoing calls to other networks

-Reliance Jio, however, claimed that free-call limit under its plans are five times more than normal usage and its mobile service remains cheaper than rivals by up to 25 per cent.
-Bharti Airtel, in a tweet, said, "We heard you!
+"We heard you!
 And we are making the change.
 From tomorrow, enjoy unlimited calling to any network in India with all our unlimited plans.
-No conditions apply."
+No conditions apply," Bharti Airtel said in a tweet.
+Vodafone Idea too made similar announcement on twitter.

 Vodafone Idea plans were priced about Re 1 higher compared to that of Airtel.
 The company also announced three new plans - Rs 219 with 28 days validity offering 1 GB per day, Rs 399 and Rs 449 plan with 56 days validity each, offering 1.5 Gb and 2 GB data usage, respectively.